Holyhead: Transport

+Holyhead railway station is the terminus of the North Wales Coast Line and is currently served by Avanti West Coast and Transport for Wales services.
+Avanti West Coast runs direct trains to London Euston via Crewe and Transport for Wales operate direct trains to Cardiff and Birmingham International, via Wrexham and Shrewsbury; they also operate on the route to Manchester Piccadilly, via Warrington.

+The rail and ferry terminals are connected (for pedestrians and cyclists) to the town centre by The Celtic Gateway bridge.

-The Stanley Embankment, or "The Cob", is an embankment that connects Anglesey and Holy Island.
+The Stanley Embankment, or The Cob, connects Anglesey and Holy Island.
 It carries the North Wales Coast Line railway and the A5 road.
 The embankment was designed and built by Thomas Telford.
 When the A5 was being constructed between London and the Port of Holyhead, a more direct route was needed.
-Construction started in 1822 and completed a year later.
+Construction started in 1822 and was completed a year later.
 It gets its formal name after John Stanley, 1st Baron Stanley of Alderley, a significant local benefactor.

 In 2001, work was completed on the extension of the A55 North Wales Expressway from the Britannia Bridge to Holyhead, giving the town a dual carriageway connection to North Wales and the main British motorway network.
 The A55 forms part of Euroroute E22.
 The Anglesey section was financed through a Private Finance Initiative scheme.